 There may be an urgent desire to recapture what was lost in youth

-The mid-life crisis is not experienced by everyone that transitions through the fourth monad.
-Reactions to this transition can vary greatly.
-Soul age may be a factor, as well as the emotional adjustment of the soul or the circumstances involved.
+The midlife crisis is not experienced by everyone that transitions through the fourth monad.
+Reactions to this transition can differ.
+Soul age may be a factor, as well as the emotional maturity of the soul or the circumstances involved.

-The picture you later reassemble may not be the life you had once envisioned, but it will be a more accurate rendering of your true self.
+The picture you later reassemble may not represent the life you had previously envisioned, but it will be a more accurate rendering of your true self.

-The midlife crisis, as its commonly called, is a state of psychological upheaval that plagues many souls when they refuse to surrender to the loving influence of essence (or higher self).
-The experience varies widely depending on the individual soul age perspective.
+The midlife crisis, as it's commonly called, is a state of psychological upheaval that plagues many souls when they refuse to surrender to the loving influence of essence (or higher self).
+The experience varies, depending on the individual soul age perspective.

-For the infant soul, the appearance of essence is a terrifying intruder that's occupied the body and there isn't enough space for both to exist.
+For the infant soul, the appearance of essence is a terrifying intruder that has occupied the body and there isn't enough space for both to exist.